What Constitutes An Influencer?

 As Millennials and Gen Z move away from traditional modes of entertainment, how they learn about and choose their products is changing as well.
 With 70% of teenage Millennials on YouTube preferring YouTube Creators over celebrities, and 85% of Gen Z learning about new products through social media, influencer marketing is offering relevant solutions to an evolving commercial world.

 Though still in its infancy, influencer marketing has not only displayed its effectiveness over the last several years but also its adaptability to social, cultural, and business trends.
 In response, platforms like Instagram and YouTube are incorporating more influencer-friendly advertising options to service the booming industry.

 Influencers Dictate What It Means To Be Relevant In Today’s Digital World

 While the dictionary definition of an influencer has remained fairly consistent over the years, social media has given influencers more opportunities for extending their appeal, reach, and impact.
 The potential to broadcast 24/7, 365 days a year and the ability to interact directly with their followers enables today’s online influencers to connect with audiences like never before.

 As influencers have demonstrated the value of relating and connecting with their followers, celebrities in music, film, sports, and more, have taken to social media to share directly with their audiences as well.
 In this way, the line between what defines an influencer and what defines a celebrity is blurring.

 Along with its social and commercial value, the influencer definition continues to evolve.
-Yet, finding the right influencer—whether micro, macro, or celebrity—remains paramount for brands looking to effectively execute influencer marketing.
+Yet, finding the right influencer—whether nano, micro, macro, mega, or celebrity—remains paramount for brands looking to effectively execute influencer marketing.